sabledb-io/sabledb/docs/design/data-encoding.md

 - The slot number
 - The user string key (i.e. `mykey`)

-This is the key that is passed to `RocksDb` for reading
+This is the key that is passed to `RocksDB` for reading
 - If the key exists in the database:
     - If the type (field `E`) is `!= 0` - i.e. the entry is not a `String`, `SableDB` returns a `-WRONGTYPE` error
     - If value is expired -> `SableDB` returns `null` and deletes the record from the database